Written by Cortlyn Adams & Jessica Dastous

 Number 5: Book a cabin or a campsite

-After you have chosen the general location within Mt Rainier National Park where you’ll be eloping, you can begin booking your amenities!
-I have worked with couples who book cabins to get ready in and use at a post-elopement reception space.
+After you have chosen the general elopement location within Mt Rainier National Park, you can begin booking your amenities!
+We have worked with couples who book cabins to get ready in and use at a post-elopement reception space.
 Click here to read everything you need to know about planning an Airbnb wedding.
 Or, you can even reserve a campsite for your elopement!
-I’m sharing my top recommendations for cabins and campsites near Mt Rainier, so keep reading!
+We’re sharing our top recommendations for cabins and campsites near Mt Rainier, so keep reading!

 Number 6: Apply for a marriage license